-Case study: Design space exploration of a gas-solid cyclone separator to improve separation efficiency Having described the steps in setting up a CED study ar
+Case study: Design space exploration of a gas-solid cyclone separator to improve separation efficiency

 Having described the steps in setting up a CFD study and building confidence in the result, the following is an example of how CFD should be used to understand and improve the design and performance of a gas-solid cyclone separator.

-The CFD simulations were run using Simcenter STAR-CCM+, a Siemens Digital Industries Software product.
+The CFD simulations were run using STAR-CCM+®, a Siemens PLM software.
 Figure 3 shows the geometry of the separator, streamlines through the device with an isosurface showing areas of low pressure, volume rendering of pressure contours and a comparison between CFD using multiple methods and experimental data for mean axial velocity at two locations in the cyclone.
 The purpose of these simulations was model verification, which is why multiple methods were used for the same case.

-The baseline geometry for the design study is from an European Research Community On Flow, Turbulence and Combustion (ERCOFTAC) paper in which the geometry and experimental data - Laser Doppler Velocimetry (LDV) - of the mean velocity profiles across the cyclone are available.
+The baseline geometry for the design study is from an European Research Community On Flow, Turbulence and Combustion (ERCOFTAC) paper where the geometry and experimental data - Laser Doppler Velocimetry (LDV) - of the mean velocity profiles across the cyclone are available.
 Having validated the base model, CFD allows us to explore design alternatives quickly and easily.
 It can also be used in conjunction with tools that will automate the simulation process and efficiently explore the design space.
-In this case, the HEEDS[TM] software for multidisciplinary design exploration from Siemens Digital Industries software, in conjunction with Simcenter STAR-CCM+, was used.
-For the design space exploration study, a constant gas velocity of 25 meters per second m/s was applied at the inlet.
-Sand particles with a diameter of 1.2 um were introduced at the inlet, such that they accounted for 1 percent of the volume fraction of the flow.
-LMP with a one-way coupling to the continuous phase was used, along with the Reynolds Stress Turbulence model (RSM).
+In this case, the HEEDS multidisciplinary design exploration software from Siemens PLM, in conjunction with STAR-CCM+, was used.
+For the design space exploration study, a constant gas velocity of 25 m/s was applied at the inlet.
+Sand particles with a diameter of 1.2 μm were introduced at the inlet, such that they accounted for one percent of the volume fraction of the flow.
+LMP with a one-way coupling to the continuous